MicrosoftDocs/microsoft-cloud/docs/dev/m365-developer-proxy/how-to/Why-are-random-errors-not-thrown-when-using-mocks.md

 }
 ```

-This way random errors will be handled first, and any request that's not randomly failed, will be compared against mocks.
+This way random errors are handled first, and any request that proxy doesn't randomly fail, is compared against mocks.